PRE/POST DIETA

 *No alcohol or street drugs

-No Citrus fruits (pineapple is NOT citrus so thats ok - don’t eat too much fruit, once or twice a day small amounts)
+No Citrus fruits (pineapple is not citrus but its too acidic - don’t eat too much fruit, once or twice a day small amounts)

 No dairy products